West Virginia Section 8 Housing

 Factors that can affect the payment standard include the size of the household, the location of the rental unit, and the availability of affordable housing in the area.
 Additionally, the payment standard may be adjusted periodically based on changes in the FMR or other factors.

-It is important to note that the payment standard is not a guarantee that a rental unit will be available at or below that amount.
+This payment standard is not a guarantee that a rental unit will be available at or below that amount.
 Participating households are responsible for finding their own rental units, and the rent must be reasonable and comparable to rents charged for similar units in the area.
 However, the payment standard can be a helpful tool in identifying affordable housing options and negotiating rent with landlords.

 Income Limits for Section 8 Housing in West Virginia